lgarron/math/callcc.md

     }
     displayDayWithCallback();

 This is also called a continuation, because `callback` represents the place where the computation is continued after the AJAX call returns.
-In this case, the continuation is just what the program would have done *inside* displayDay; it is the continuation of displayDay() at the *current* point when we try to get the daa using AJAX.
+In this case, the continuation is just what the program would have done *inside* displayDay; it is the continuation of displayDay() at the *current* point when we try to get the data using AJAX.
 Ideally, we'd really just like to write the following:

     // magicCC doesn't actually exist in Javascript. function displayDayCC() {